The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Your yoga mat is your practice’s cornerstone, providing grip, cushioning, and a defined space.
 Choosing the right one is vital for your path to greater flexibility, ensuring stability during balance poses and comfort in long stretches.

-Choosing the right mat is one of the cornerstones of this yoga flexibility guide, ensuring you build a strong foundation.
+Choosing the right mat is one of the cornerstones of this guide, ensuring you build a strong foundation.

 Why a Good Mat Matters